tbrlpld/RememberMe/README.md

 TODO
 ----
+* On mobile Safari the animations for flipping the cards don't work.
+The back is still above the face after flipping.
+Fix needed.
 * Something is off with the text placement in the header.
+This was observed in Chome on macOS.
 * Make sure layout looks good on all screen sizes/devices.
 Large display (vertically) does not look too good right now.
 Footer is too far away from main.
 It should be more similar to the header.
 * Remove the 'Back' text from the cards.
 * Update colors, especially of game area and header.